HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include signature-disclaimer.md %}
 </div><!-- new-content -->

-#### The Data Consumer Requirements
+#### The Payer Requirements

 <div class="bg-success" markdown="1">
-- For *Unsolicited* Attachments, the Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required.
+- For *Unsolicited* Attachments, the Payer/Requester *pre-negotiates* with the organization representing the Provider/Responder whether electronic or digital signatures are required.
 If the signatures are required *all* attachments will be signed by the provider submitting them.
-- For *Solicited* Attachments, the Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for:
+- For *Solicited* Attachments, the Payer/Requester *pre-negotiates* with the organization representing the Provider/Responder whether electronic or digital signatures are required for:
   1. *all* attachments will be signed or
   1. *only* attachments for attachment requests that communicate the signature requirement using the `Task.input` [signature flag](StructureDefinition-cdex-task-attachment-request-definitions.html#Task.input:signature) input parameter.
-- The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.
+- The Payer/Requester follows the documentation in the [Signatures] page for validating signatures.
 </div><!-- new-content -->

-#### Data Source Requirements
+#### Provider Requirements

 <div class="bg-success" markdown="1">
 {% include data-source-sig-rules.md %}